Vertical Farming Market Snapshot

 To understand key trends, Download Sample Report

 The US market dominated the North American region.
 Growing concerns toward food security and nutrition are expected to open a number of novel opportunities for the industry to prosper.
 The United States is anticipated to invest a significant share in facilitating the ecosystem for future foods.
-As more of the consumer insights develop toward “fresh-from-farm-to-table”, the availability of freshly harvested vegetables across retail outlets is expected to increase in the country (which is also the pioneer in adopting this concept).
-The onset of urban population dwelling across cities, such as New York, Chicago, and Milwaukee, has propelled the environment for vertical farming with activities, such as revamping derailed vacant warehouses, derelict buildings, and high rises, which has, in turn, led to an increase in the production of fresh grown foods altogether.
+As more consumer insights develop toward “fresh-from-farm-to-table”, the availability of freshly harvested vegetables across retail outlets is expected to increase in the country (which is also the pioneer in adopting this concept).
+The onset of urban population dwellings across cities, such as New York, Chicago, and Milwaukee, has propelled the environment for vertical farming with activities, such as revamping derailed vacant warehouses, derelict buildings, and high rises, which has, in turn, led to an increase in the production of fresh grown foods altogether.
+In certain potential parts of the country, new aeroponic systems are under construction.
+For instance, Aerofarms is building a 69,000-square-foot farm in Newark and 2.0 million pounds of leafy greens are expected to be annually produced from this farm.
+Over the past few years, the vertical farming concept has laid its hands across the booming cannabis market, where companies are including alternative options to garner more revenues.
+According to the March 2020 report by Ontario’s Greenbelt Foundation, there are at least four vertical farms operating in B.C, at least two in Alberta, six in Ontario, and one in Nova Scotia.
+Major players in the Canadian vertical farm industry are Canada’s Modular Farms, based in Toronto, and Nova Scotia’s TruLeaf, leading the trail followed by startups, such as Ecobain Gardens, which grew from 1300 sq. ft. in 2013 to 6000 sq. ft. in 2018, by engaging the fresh herb mix concept.
+The main hydroponic systems used in Mexico are the drip irrigation and Nutrient Film Technique system.
+The maximum number of per acreage hydroponic installations were recorded at Distrito Federal province of Mexico.
+Thus, the expansion of companies to the vertical farming market through increased investment are anticipated to drive the growth of the market studied during the forecast period.

 2. RESEARCH METHODOLOGY